 Habitat restoration project.
-As stewards to the Earth and to the land we will be spending the weekend on we will take part in some habitat restoration as a community.
+As stewards to the Earth and to the land, we will take part in some habitat restoration as a community.
 We will be doing some removal of “invasive” plants to create more suitable habitat for native plants.
-Some of the “invasive” plants we harvest will be part of our workshops on food processing and medicine making medicine, doing an ecosystem service while meeting our needs of sustenance.
+Some of the “invasive” plants we harvest will be part of our workshops on food processing and medicine making, doing an ecosystem service while meeting our needs for sustenance.

-We will share communal meals made of foraged food!
+We will share communal meals made of foraged and locally grown food!

 We will bring samples of foods and medicines that we have preserved so you can learn from these examples as well.
 We will bring herbal teas, dried mushrooms, dried fruit, nuts, canned meat, sea salt and more.

 In 2019, Robin completed an entire year of growing and foraging 100% of his food and medicine.
 In 2022, he completed a month of foraging 100% of his food, with no gardens, down to the salt, oil and spices.
 He began passionately leading plant walks in 2022 and has a wealth of practical advice to share from experience of how you can truly break free from the global, industrial food system and live happily on the abundance of Earth.

 Eric began foraging in 2010 and quickly realized that deepening the relationship between people and plants would become his life’s work.
 He leads foraging walks and permaculture courses regularly in the mid-Atlantic area near Washington DC.
 Inspired by the wise words of Frank Cook, Eric is always encouraging people to eat something wild everyday, and to treat plants like friends.
 (Follow Eric on Instagram, Facebook, YouTube)